MicrosoftDocs/ATADocs/ATPDocs/deploy/role-groups.md

 Legacy customers can migrate any Defender for Identity role groups to Microsoft 365 Defender.

-Information included from the [Defender for Cloud Apps activity log](../privacy-compliance.md#data-sharing) may still contain Defender for Identity data, which adheres to existing Defender for Cloud Apps permissions. <!--is this still relevant? refers to the classic page. where's the new one?-->
+Information included from the [Defender for Cloud Apps activity log](../privacy-compliance.md#data-sharing) may still contain Defender for Identity data, which adheres to existing Defender for Cloud Apps permissions.

 ## Next step